Mar 05, 2024 Arise GTM

 2. Analyse Feedback

-• Quantitative Analysis: Measures and interprets numerical data from surveys to calculate key performance indicators (KPIs).
-Like Customer Satisfaction (CSAT), Net Promoter Score (NPS), or Customer Effort Score (CES).
+• Quantitative Analysis Measures and interprets numerical data from surveys to calculate key performance indicators (KPIs), such as customer Satisfaction (CSAT), Net Promoter Score (NPS), or Customer Effort Score (CES).
 These play an essential role in increasing brand awareness.

 • Qualitative Analysis: Look for recurring themes or sentiments in customer comments and reviews to understand their perceptions and experiences.
 Use these themes to build hypotheses to experiment further with your audience.